KBE-WS2022-Pokemon/Studropica/README.md

 - [x] add two buttons with one button calculating and displaying the price
 - [x] create page for an single product
 - [x] if any product gets clicked (no matter which product) i get forwarded to the single page
-- [ ] create folder and file for cart
+- [x] create folder and file for cart
-- [ ] create two sides
+- [x] create two sides
-- [ ] add header and text
+- [x] add header and text
-- [ ] add only two sample images with the todo that later this needs to work with the database
+- [x] add text
+- [x] function for rendering n number of images below each other.
+- [x] add functionality to remove button (reduces number from above)
-- [ ] add pull bar with return policy and shipping options
+- [x] add pull bar with return policy and shipping options
-- [ ] add header for right side
+- [x] add header for right side
+- [x] add form
+- [x] checkout file with header and below stuff
+- [x] shipping information and form for everything
+- [x] checkbox and button
+- [ ] add function that if button click and one of the fields empty (except optional) error appears (fill out all required fields)
-- [ ] add form
+- [ ] right side
-- [ ] add rest with calculated sum from the left
+- [ ] add cart and checkout to click workflow
 - [ ] next steps

 # Notes